gomorpheus/morpheus-apidoc/source/includes/_network_routers.md

 }
 ```

 This endpoint retrieves a specific network router type.
+Use this API to retrieve list of available option types for a specific network router type.

 ### HTTP Request